juhannam/gct535-2021/hw3/README.md

 ```
 \* Modify the relation between the user parameters and filter coefficients for the proper bi-quad EQ filter.

 4. Build the implementation and check out the result plug-in with DAW.
-Verify your results by comparison with the result from 'biquad.ipynb'.
+Verify your result by comparing it with the result from 'biquad.ipynb'.